HarishPRK/clark-guide/clark-chatbox/README.md

 ### Backend
 - Node.js with Express
 - TypeScript
-- MongoDB for data storage
+- SQLite for data storage (simplified from MongoDB)
 - OpenAI API for natural language processing
 - Socket.io for real-time chat